-The situation in Syria has reached a "horrifying new level" with overflowing displacement camps struggling to cope with the huge influx of refugees fleeing rebel-held Idlib as Syrian forces advance, the United Nations has warned.
+The situation in has reached a "horrifying new level" with overflowing displacement camps struggling to cope with the huge influx of refugees fleeing rebel-held Idlib as Syrian forces advance, the United Nations has warned.

 In a statement issued on Tuesday, the UN warned of the "biggest humanitarian horror story of the 21st Century" as "indiscriminate" airstrikes target overcrowded displacement camps, hospitals, schools, residential areas, mosques and markets.